 Mediators do not “take sides,” issue decisions, or promote solutions.
 Instead, they work with the parties to establish communication and allow the parties themselves to come up with their own ideas, plans, solutions and arrangements for themselves and their children.

 Mediation is not counseling.
 Mediators will not offer legal advice or tell parties what to do in any way.
-Mediation is often useful even if you have an attorney representing you in your paternity case.
+Mediation is often useful even if you have an attorney representing you in your divorce case.
 In fact, many family law attorneys recommend mediation to their clients and refer them to the Mediation Center.

 WHAT ARE THE OUTCOMES OF MEDIATION?